-Whats happening at the moment?
+What’s happening at the moment?

 After reaching a record low of just 1.5% in August this year, the reserve bank has remained faithful that the cash rate will act as a catalyst for economic growth.
 Glen Stevens, the governor of the RBA stated that “overall growth is continuing at a moderate pace, despite a very large decline in business investment”.
 So, the economy is functioning at a

 “moderate pace” but business investment is low.
 It seems that current economic growth has therefore been offset against consumer consumption.
 I mean there are many factors to which the Australian economy relies on for growth.
 One of those factors is business investment.
 But a recent decline in investment must be met with an increase in both consumer and government expenditure for the economy to operate at a “moderate pace”.
 Now the Australian budget for the 2016-2017 financial year was recorded at -2.2% of GDP, 0.2% improvement from the 2015-2016 budget outcome of -2.4% of GDP.
 The trend, a decrease in government expenditure.
 Therefore, one could come to terms with the fact that the government is becoming more interdependent on consumers to fund economic growth.
-At a time where the cash rate is just 1.5% the risk in todays financial markets are low.
-Inflation is currently subdue at 1.3% – which is well below the RBA’s target of 2-3% – prices are flat across the economy.
-I honestly wouldn’t be surprised if i saw half of Australia’s banking sector at Bondi Beach.
+At a time where the cash rate is just 1.5% the risk in today’s financial markets is low.
+Inflation is currently subdued at 1.3% – which is well below the RBA’s target of 2-3% – prices are flat across the economy.
+I honestly wouldn’t be surprised if I saw a half of Australia’s banking sector at Bondi Beach.

 Act now or Act later?